OrJDev/create-jd-app/src/installers/SolidAuth/files/authUtils.txt

 import { createCookieSessionStorage } from "solid-start";
-import { createSolidAuthClient } from "solidjs-auth";
+import { createSolidAuthClient } from "solid-auth";
 import { clientEnv } from "~/env/client";

 const getBaseUrl = () => {